snapetech/slskdn/FORK_VISION.md

 ---

-*slskdn - Because "just write a script" isn't always the answer.*
+*slskdN - Because "just write a script" isn't always the answer.*